Share This Article

 Do You Fear Shadows?

-Do you consciously look out for shadows?
+Do you consciously avoid shadows?
 Would you rather stay home during the day than come across a shadow?
-Do you avoid dark but lit up rooms because you can’t stand the reflection of the objects on the wall?
+Do you avoid rooms lit only by lamplight, because you can’t stand shadows reflected on the wall?

-Do you avoid night strolls in the park because moving shadows of trees make you feel uneasy?
+Do you decline night strolls in the park because moving shadows of trees make you feel uneasy?
+You might even change your route home at night to avoid certain shadows.

 Imagine being scared by shadows, including your own.
-Others might not understand how difficult it is to live with the constant fear of shadows.
-You might end up avoiding certain streets at night to avoid shadows.
+Others might not understand how difficult it is to live with the constant fear of shadows, but you do.

-What is Sciophobia?
-Simply put, it is a fear of shadows.
-According to the Diagnostic and Statistical Manual of Mental Disorders, DSM-V, it is a specific phobia that falls under anxiety disorders.
+What is sciophobia?
+Simply put, it’s a fear of shadows.
+According to the Diagnostic and Statistical Manual of Mental Disorders, DSM-V, it’s a specific phobia that falls under anxiety disorders.

 Genetics

-If there is a history of anxiety disorders in your family, you are highly likely to develop Sciophobia.
-You are also likely to develop other anxiety disorders.
-In your case, there has been a genetic predisposition, which makes everything worse.
-The fear may not be awakened until you are exposed to stimuli.
+Is there is a history of anxiety disorders in your family?
+If so, you’re more likely to develop a phobia such as sciophobia.
+You’re also likely to develop other anxiety disorders.
+In your case, there’s a genetic predisposition which increases your risk for developing such disorders.
+The fear may not be awakened until you’re exposed to a stimuli.
 Stimuli may include a specific trigger provoking fear of shadows, for instance, a scary movie about ghosts and shadows.
-If a parent has Sciophobia, they may pass it on to their child.
-A child may observe the parent running away from a shadow and instantly gather that the shadow is harmful.
+If a parent has sciophobia, they may pass it on to their child.
+A child may observe the parent running from a shadow and register in their minds that the shadow is harmful.

 Past Traumatic Experiences

 Do you remember an event that changed your perception of shadows?
 Most phobias stem from a distressing past event.
 Like they say, once bitten, twice shy.
-With Sciophobia, a simple incident like watching a film, where a person was frightened or chased by a ghostly shadow, is enough trigger.
-Some people also see mysterious figures in their dreams.
-Films, books, and tales about ghosts can push you into perceiving ghostly shadows all over your space.
+With sciophobia, a simple incident like watching a film, where a person was frightened or chased by a ghostly shadow, is enough trigger.
+Some also see mysterious figures in their dreams.
+Films, books, and tales about ghosts can push you into perceiving ghostly shadows wherever you go.

 Environmental Factors

-Your surroundings play a huge role in the type of person you are sculptured into.
-What did it make you believe about shadows?
+Your surroundings play a huge role in the type of person you become.
+What did your environment cause you to believe about shadows?
 What tales are told in your culture about darkness, ghosts, and shadows?
-If you are afraid of the dark, you could be easily fearful of shadows.
+If you’re afraid of the dark, you could be easily fearful of shadows.

 Symptoms of Sciophobia

-We’ll outline the possible signs of Sciophobia.
-Symptoms can be physical or psychological.
-To be diagnosed with Sciophobia, you should have most of the symptoms given below for a period not less than six months.
+Symptoms of sciophobia are varied and can be either physical, mental, or emotional.
+To be diagnosed with sciophobia, you should have at least some of the symptoms below for a period not less than six months.

 Physical Symptoms

-● Asking someone to accompany you to places you would go alone, like the bathroom.
+- Asking someone to accompany you to places you would normally go alone, like the bathroom

-Sciophobia treatment is inevitable if you must live an average person’s everyday life.
+Sciophobia treatment is needed if your everyday life is negatively affected by a fear of shadows.
 You can do what you can for yourself to begin with.
-These are tips you can try at home by yourself, or with the help of a close person.
+Here are some tips you can try at home, or with the help of someone close:

 Take Care of Yourself

 Eat healthy food and live a healthy life.
-Try to be physically active every day and get enough rest.
-Try to avoid caffeine as it can worsen your fear.
-While trying to be healthy, your focus will be shifted to what is essential.
+Try to get some physical activity each day and get enough rest.
+Avoid caffeine as it can worsen your anxiety and escalate feelings of fear.
+While focusing on being healthy, your focus will be shifted to what is essential.

 Reach Out

-Talk to someone close to you, like a relative or a close friend.
+Talk with someone close to you, like a relative or a close friend.
 You don’t need to suffer alone.
-You can consider joining support groups with people going through the same thing as you.
-In the group, you will be free to speak since you will not fear being judged.
-You will also receive tips that could enable you to live and cope better.
+You can also consider joining support groups with people going through the same thing as you.
+In the group, you’ll be free to speak without fear of being judged.
+You’ll also receive tips that could enable you to live and cope better.

 Let it register in your mind that your fear of shadows is irrational.
 Face your fears.
-Would you mind switching off the lights in your house and going to bed when it’s dark?
-Go out there when it’s dark and face that dull-looking figure in your own shadow.
-It cannot be easy at first.
-With time, you will be able to make progress.
+Practice being in a space where you usually feel safe, but occassionally see shadows.
+Observe the shadows for short periods of time, extending that time as you grow more comfortable.
+Go outside when it’s dark and face that dull-looking figure in your own shadow.
+It won’t be easy at first, but with time, you’ll make progress.

-Professional treatment methods have to do with therapy.
+Professional treatment methods come in different forms of therapy.
 Let’s explore some of them.

 Exposure Therapy

-Exposure therapy incorporates exposure.
-As the name suggests, you will be exposed to the very thing you dread, shadows in your case.
+As the name suggests, exposure therapy exposes you to the very thing you dread: shadows.
 In a safe environment, a therapist will walk you through stages of exposure.
-Step by step, day by day, you will eventually be able to face a shadowy figure no matter how gigantic.
+Step by step, day by day, you’ll eventually be able to face a shadowy figure no matter how large.
 All the therapist will require from you is your cooperation and willing attitude.

 Talk Therapy

 Talk therapy is all about speaking your mind to a health professional.
-As you speak out, the therapist will gather the necessary information about where your anxiety stemmed from.
-They will also collect information about what you dread.
+As you talk, the therapist will gather the necessary information about where your anxiety stemmed from.
+They’ll also collect information about what you dread.
 Using this information, the therapist will guide you through recovery.
-If your fear is severe, the therapist will know and guide you necessarily.

 Medication

 Medication is effective in treating the physical symptoms that sciophobia causes.
-In about two weeks, you should see progress in your health.
+In about two weeks, you should see a reduction in those symptoms, though you’ll need to continue with other forms of therapy to address the fear itself.

 How to Avoid Sciophobia Altogether

-People with Sciophobia tend to fear shadows because they appear more extensive than actual objects.
-If you let the fact that shadows are harmless sink in, your recovery journey will have begun.
-Combine several treatment methods as long as you recover.
-Do not self-medicate.
-Let a doctor guide you to a life without the fear of shadows.
+Those with sciophobia tend to fear shadows because they appear larger than actual objects.
+If you let the fact that shadows are harmless sink in, your recovery journey will begin.
+Combine several treatment methods if you need to, as long as you recover.
+Above all, don’t self-medicate.
+Let a health professional guide you to a life without the fear of shadows.